 - Over 80,425 exposure days (corresponding to 889 patient years of treatment)

-Beyond the numbers, the sheer breadth of the Pathfinder trial reflects the Novo Nordisk commitment to purity, reliability, consistency and quality.
-We understand how important these values are to the bleeding disorder community.
-The Pathfinder clinical trial represents our dedication to your safety, as well as the effectiveness of Esperoct®.
+Beyond the numbers, the sheer breadth of the Pathfinder trial represents the Novo Nordisk dedication to your safety, as well as the effectiveness of Esperoct®.

 An “exposure day” (ED) is typically considered a unit of time (1 day) during which a patient receives replacement treatment.
 Considering EDs during a clinical trial is helpful since inhibitors typically develop in those with severe hemophilia A after a median treatment time of 10-15 days.
 After 50-75 EDs, the cumulative incidence of inhibitors plateaus.
 However, EDs don’t tell the whole story.
 Other considerations that affect safety considerations include the amount of factor, frequency of infusions, the type of factor concentrate, and more.